SNAP during the 2025 U.S. federal government shutdown

 In 2025, during the United States government shutdown, disbursements to the Supplemental Nutrition Assistance Program (SNAP), which serves 1 in 8 of all Americans, ceased beginning on 1 November.
 Federal litigation and gubernatorial (state) action immediately ensued amidst fears of widespread hunger.
+The pause on SNAP benefits highlights challenges faced by both government institutions as well as the participants of the program, including the increased reliance on local food banks as well as uncertainty among low-income households.

 Background

 In 2025, following the lead of the newly-reelected Trump administration, the House of Representatives moved for a new budget resolution that cuts funding to an array of social programs such as the Supplemental Nutrition Assistance Program (SNAP) and Medicaid.
 Passed in a resolution of 217 to 215, the cuts are part of an effort to allow a $4.5 trillion tax cut.
 Nonprofits such as No Kid Hungry have taken to social media using the hashtag #protectSNAP to raise awareness about the potential cuts.

 SNAP is authorized by the Food and Nutrition Act of 2008.
 This law, formerly the Food Stamp Act of 1977, has since 1973 been periodically reauthorized under the protection of the omnibus farm bill; and the program was last so reauthorized by the 2018 farm bill.
 For programs with mandatory spending authorized but not appropriated by the farm bill—such as SNAP—an appropriations act or continuing resolution could allow operations to continue.
 Numerous farm bill provisions expired in 2023 which were extended in this manner through September 30, 2025.
 In the event of farm bill expiration, SNAP operations had heretofore been continued with the provision of appropriations.

+Food banks and pantries around the United States have experienced crowds of people in need of food on top of the Trump administration ending programs that provided more than $1 billion for schools and services that aided with food assistance earlier in 2025.
+It is especially difficult for charitable food services such as these to operate because they are intended to be a supplement to federal food assistance, not to replace these programs.
+According to Feeding American, out of every 9 meals provided by SNAP, 1 is given out by a food pantry, which only worsens with the increased demand.